IntersectMBO/cardano-node/README.md

 ## Update proposals

-There is currently only support to create a Byron update proposal:
+### Update proposal creation

+A Byron update proposal can be created as follows:

 ```
 cardano-cli -- byron